linux-kdevops/kdevops-history/docs/testing-with-loopback.md

 are placed if you are using bare metal hosts.
 Creating 20 guests, for example, using the same OS for each guest should save us a lot of storage space using this strategy.
-The same partition where the main guest OS resides can be used to create the sparse files used to virtualize spare nvme drives for each guest.
+The same partition where the main guest OS resides can be used to create the sparse files used to virtualize spare NVMe drives for each guest.
-This limits our options on the host to using XFS and btrfs for placing guest files, both the OS files and sparse files for the guest nvme drives.
+This limits our options on the host to using XFS and BTRFS for placing guest files, both the OS files and sparse files for the guest NVMe drives.
 The guest has to decide what filesystem to use for their /media/sparsefiles/ mount point, this can vary, and so can the target test filesystem.
-For instance a guest may test btrfs with fstests but the sparse files on /media/sparsefiles/ may be mounted on an XFS partition.
-Likewise a guest testing XFS may use btrfs for the sparsefiles in /media/sparsefiles/.
+For instance a guest may test BTRFS with fstests but the sparse files on /media/sparsefiles/ may be mounted on an XFS partition.
+Likewise a guest testing XFS may use BTRFS for the sparsefiles in /media/sparsefiles/.
 Ideally we'd test these combinations and also parity, that is where the filesystem being tested with fstests also matches the filesystem on /media/sparsefiles/.
 We strive to all possible